xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 - Encrypted sessions can be recorded and played back with or without a backing
 - Key rotations for both key types don't break new recordings or remove the ability to decrypt old recordings.
+- Repeat all test plan steps with software, HSM, and KMS key backends.